 (j) "Online learning course syllabus" is a written document that an online learning provider transmits to the enrolling district using a format prescribed by the commissioner to identify the state academic standards embedded in an online course, the course content outline, required course assessments, expectations for actual teacher contact time and other student-to-teacher communications, and the academic support available to the online learning student.

-(a) A student may apply for full-time enrollment in an approved online learning program under section 124D.03, 124D.08, or 124D.10.
-Notwithstanding sections 124D.03, 124D.08, and 124D.10, procedures for enrolling in supplemental online learning are as provided in this subdivision.
+(a) A student may apply for full-time enrollment in an approved online learning program under section 124D.03 or 124D.08 or chapter 124E.
+Notwithstanding sections 124D.03 and 124D.08 and chapter 124E, procedures for enrolling in supplemental online learning are as provided in this subdivision.
 A student age 17 or younger must have the written consent of a parent or guardian to apply.
 No school district or charter school may prohibit a student from applying to enroll in online learning.
 In order to enroll in online learning, the student and the student's parents must submit an application to the online learning provider and identify the student's reason for enrolling.
 An online learning provider that accepts a student under this section must notify the student and the enrolling district in writing within ten days if the enrolling district is not the online learning provider.
 The student and the student's parent must notify the online learning provider of the student's intent to enroll in online learning within ten days of being accepted, at which time the student and the student's parent must sign a statement indicating that they have reviewed the online course or program and understand the expectations of enrolling in online learning.
 The online learning provider must use a form provided by the department to notify the enrolling district of the student's application to enroll in online learning.

 (b) The supplemental online learning notice to the enrolling district when a student applies to the online learning provider will include the courses or program, credits to be awarded, and the start date of the online course or program.
 An online learning provider must make available the supplemental online course syllabus to the enrolling district.
 Within 15 days after the online learning provider makes information in this paragraph available to the enrolling district, the enrolling district must notify the online provider whether the student, the student's parent, and the enrolling district agree or disagree that the course meets the enrolling district's graduation requirements.
 A student may enroll in a supplemental online learning course up to the midpoint of the enrolling district's term.
 The enrolling district may waive this requirement for special circumstances and with the agreement of the online provider.
 An online learning course or program that meets or exceeds a graduation standard or the grade progression requirement of the enrolling district as described in the provider's online course syllabus meets the corresponding graduation requirements applicable to the student in the enrolling district.
 If the enrolling district does not agree that the course or program meets its graduation requirements, then: